iomesh/docs/docs/basic-concepts/basic-concepts.md

 The IOMesh block storage service for ensuring distributed system consistency and data coherence, managing metadata and local disks, and implementing I/O redirection and high availability.

+**IOMesh Node**

+A worker node in the Kubernetes cluster with a chunk pod installed.

 **Chunk**

 The chunk module within each IOMesh Block Storage component that manages local disks, translates access protocols, and ensures data consistency.
-A chunk pod is a pod on a worker node that provides storage services, and each worker node has one chunk pod.
+A chunk pod on a worker node provides storage services, and each worker node can only have one chunk pod.

 **Meta**

-The meta module within each IOMesh Block Storage component for metadata management, including storage object management, data replication management, access control, and ensuring data consistency.
-A meta pod is a pod on a worker node that provides metadata management, and each worker node has one meta pod.
+The meta module within each IOMesh Block Storage component for metadata management, including storage object management, data replica management, access control, and ensuring data consistency.
+A meta pod on a worker node provides metadata management, and each worker node can only have one meta pod.

 **IOMesh CSI Driver**